mattgam/MillRightMegaVDocs/source/section_06_y_rails_onto_gantry/index.rst

 3. For the 35” you will be using 7 T-Nuts and 7 M5x20mm

-4. Slip the screws thru the holes in the get rack.
+4. Slip the screws thru the holes in the gear rack.

 5. Loosely attach a T-Nut to each screw so it is just barely held on